utPLSQL/utPLSQL/docs/userguide/annotations.md

 * [schema]:suite1[.suite2][.suite3]...[.procedure] - execute all tests in all suites from suite1[.suite2][.suite3]...[.procedure] path.
 If schema is not provided, then the current schema is used.
 Example: `:all.rooms_tests`
 * [schema.]package[.procedure] - execute all tests in the specified test package.
 The whole hierarchy of suites in the schema is built before all before/after hooks or part suites for the provided suite package are executed as well.
 Example: `tests.test_contact.test_last_name_validator` or simply `test_contact.test_last_name_validator` if `tests` is the current schema.

-# Using automatic rollbacks in tests
+# Using automatic rollback in tests

 By default, changes performed by every setup, cleanup and test procedure are isolated by savepoints.
-This solution is suitable for use-cases where the code that is getting tested as well as the unit tests themselves do not use transaction control (commit/rollback) or DDL commands.
+This solution is suitable for use-cases where the code that is being tested as well as the unit tests themselves do not use transaction control (commit/rollback) or DDL commands.

 In general, your unit tests should not use transaction control as long as the code you are testing is not using it too.
 Keeping the transactions uncommitted allows your changes to be isolated and the execution of tests does not impact others who might be using a shared development database.